DEPARTMENT OF ENGLISH and MODERN LANGUAGES

 The following is an alphabetic listing of suggested procedures:

 Cluster Reservations (classrooms with desktop computers)

 CANCELLATION OF YOUR CLASSES Classes should only be canceled due to illness, emergency, or with clear pedagogical reasons.
 Arrange for someone to cover a class whenever possible; communicate with students via Blackboard in appropriate situations.
-If you need to cancel class, post an announcement to Bb, email that announcement to students and notify Michele and Margaret but do not ask them to post an announcement outside of a room.
+If you need to cancel class, post an announcement to Bb, email that announcement to students and notify Michele, but do not ask to post an announcement outside of a room.
 Let students know your procedure.

 COPY AND DUPLICATION NEEDS - If possible, print your syllabi, class handouts, etc. on the laser printer networked to your computer.
 This is the most economical method of duplication available.
 Our printers can automatically duplex (print on both sides of the paper).
-You may also email your syllabi as an attachment to Margaret or Michele, and they will print the quantity needed based on your instructions.
 If you have a printing need that cannot be done on our department printers, discuss it with Michele.
 There are services available from NDSU Document Publishing Center on campus such as printing on 11 x 17, binding, etc.

 The copier in Minard 318A can be used to scan documents as a pdf to your email account for posting to Bb or to print out on our network printers.
-You may submit requests to Michele or Margaret to scan projects for you.
+You may submit requests to have Staff scan projects for you.
 We highly recommend using the printers for the duplexing capabilities.
 Please check with Michele for copier access codes.